aleccool213/merge-coverage/README.md

 GitHub Action to merge coverage reports from parallelized test runners into a single report.

+For use with SonarQube.

 ## Inputs

 - `source`*: Path to source code (usually `${{ github.workspace }}`)
 - `coverage-reports`*: Path to coverage reports (usually `${{ github.workspace }}/coverage`)
 - `output-folder`*: Where to output merged reports
+- `code-coverage-workspace-generates`*: The workspace directory where code coverage report was first generated.
+See comments inside code for why this is needed.

 *Required field